 My student, Mel, asked me what a particular word meant.
 Since she was in the 6th grade, I wanted her to become more self-sufficient, so I told her she could look it up in the dictionary.
 Just the mention of the word dictionary made her whole body stiffen up.
 I had never before seen that kind of reaction!
 It was like she had a phobia against dictionaries.

-I asked her if she knew how to use a dictionary and she said yes.
+I asked her if she knew how to use a dictionary, and she said yes.
 Then she showed me her problem.
-She looked up her word, read the definition, but didn’t understand 4 of the words in the definition.
+She looked up her word and read the definition, but didn’t understand 4 of the words in the definition.
 Then she had to look those words up and again, she didn’t know what several words in those definitions meant.
 No wonder she ‘hated’ looking up words in the dictionary!

 So, I reached for my newest dictionary, the Longman Dictionary of American English.
 I heard about this dictionary at a seminar I had attended and thought I’d get one to add to my collection.
 So, we looked up her original word in it.
 Lo and behold, the definition was written in a way that she could understand the meaning.
 Such a difference.
 This was life-changing for her!